Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Experimental Methods and results

+Here we also report the training results of Res-HQCNN with or without graph in Fig.\ref{Figure5}.
+As the number of supervised states increases, the training values represented by the green and pink points decrease, which is expected due to the definition of $C_{SV}$.
+Since the graph part control factor $\gamma$ is negative in the mathematical expression of Eq.(\ref{fullcost}), the pink data points are always lower than the green ones.
+However, from these training values alone, it is difficult to draw meaningful conclusions related to our two primary objectives.
+Therefore, in the following sections, we focus on the testing results to better evaluate the impact of graph information and residual connections on the model’s generalization performance.

-If the weight of graph part $\gamma$ is changing, the results are also interesting.
-If the weight of the graph part increases, such as $\gamma=-0.8$, the results are shown in Figure.\ref{Figure6}.
-When $8$ training data with $3$ supervised, we find that the convergent value is no more than $0.45$, and in the right error bar, the difference between the black and brown points are small.
-So setting $\gamma=-0.5$ is more suitable and stable to test the strengths and weakness of Res-HQCNN.
+What is the effect of changing the graph weight parameter $\gamma$?
+We present the results for $\gamma=-0.8$ in Fig.\ref{Figure6}.
+When using $8$ training samples with $3$ supervised states, the convergence value does not exceed $0.45$ in Fig.\ref{Figure6}(a), which is smaller than the one in Fig.\ref{Figure4}(a).
+Moreover, as shown by the error bars in Fig.\ref{Figure6}(b), the difference between the black and brown points is also smaller than those in Fig.\ref{Figure5}(a) with $\gamma=-0.5$.
+So $-0.5$ appears to be a more appropriate choice for $\gamma$ to effectively evaluate the strengths and weaknesses of Res-HQCNN with one hidden layer on line-structured datasets.